Browser Test Results

 - The type of your test run (CI, fast retry, manually triggered, or scheduled).

 Browser tests contain screenshots for every executed test step.
 Screenshots help you visualize the journey your browser test went through.

-Each step where a full URL is loaded will contain page performance information.
+Each step where a full URL is loaded contains page performance information.

 Google’s Core Web Vitals are a set of three metrics designed to monitor a site’s user experience.
 These metrics focus on giving you a view of load performance, interactivity, and visual stability.
 Each metric comes with guidance on the range of values that translate to a good user experience.

 First Input Delay is available when using Real User Monitoring to collect real user and field data.
 For more information, see Monitoring Page Performance.

 The Errors panel shows the error, its type (

 The type of error is logged during interaction with the page.
 It corresponds to the errors collected between the time the page is opened and the time interaction with that page is realized.

 The maximum number of errors that can be displayed is 8, for example 2